lsst-dm/dm_dev_guide/services/software.rst

 .. note::

-   It is possible to use xpra through a tunneled connection to an "interior" node that also has xpra, e.g., when using a login nodes as a "jump host" to reach a submit node, as described above, you may wish to use xpra on the submit node.
+   It is possible to use xpra through a tunneled connection to an "interior" node that also has xpra, e.g., when using a login nodes as a "jump host" to reach a `lsst-devl` node, you use use xpra on the "interior" node.

    First, make your tunneled connection to the destination host (as detailed above).